emedd33/Reinforcement-Learning-in-Process-Control/README.md

 ```
 ## The different projects
 ### Q_learning
-Off policy method of Deep Q networks which trains a neural network to approximate the value of beeing in different states based on series of **1 Tank**,**2 Tanks** or **6 Tanks**.
+Off policy method of Deep Q networks which trains a neural network to approximate the value of beeing in different states based on series of **1 Tank**, **2 Tanks** or **6 Tanks**.
 All Q-learning methods uses a batch learning method.
+For 2_Tank and 6_Tank, multiple agents are implemented where each agent have included the the action of the previous tanks agent as state input.

 ### Policy gradint:
 Work in progress